-Includes the questions to be answered.
+In the example below, you'll see that the right side includes a question to be answered.
 These questions will be in the form of new item types specially designed to assess clinical judgment.

 Once the candidate answers an item, the screen will update and present a new item on the right.